 - A business that has a history of supporting new entrepreneurs

 A business or educational facility must be included on the government’s list of ‘approved bodies’ in order for you to be endorsed by it.
 You can find this list on the UK Gov website.

 To get your endorsement, you should contact an endorsing body and present them with your business plan.
 You should choose which endorsing body to approach based on your educational history, as well as the type of business you want to set up.
-If you have studied at a British institution, you can switch from a Tier 4 Student Visa onto a Start Up Visa when you graduate.
+If you have studied at a British institution, you can switch from Student Visa onto a Start Up Visa when you graduate.
 In this circumstance, it is common that your university will act as your endorser.

 Your business plan should be clear and detailed.
 With it, you are trying to prove that your business is viable, and that is likely to be successful and profitable.
 A good business plan, that is likely to be endorsed, should include:

 - A clear and concise overview of your business;

 - An operations plan (including information on the physical setup of your business);